 (Above: Post Office Building, Nevada, MO)

 The Carnegie Building, built in 1917, once housed Nevada’s Public Library and is now home to the Nevada/ Vernon County Chamber of Commerce.
-The Carnegie Building is owned Greg and Melissa Hoffman, of Hoffman Financial Resources.
+The Carnegie Building is owned by Greg Hoffman, of Hoffman Financial Resources.
 The cornerstone for the now iconic Vernon County courthouse was laid in 1906 and still stands as proudly today as it did a century ago.

 Nevada continues to serve as a regional hub of government, recreation, and industry.
 The W.F.
 Norman Corporation, which opened for business in 1898, remains as the only manufacturer of metal ceilings left in the United States.
 After the heyday of railroads passed, new businesses such as 3M came to Nevada to revive the local economy with manufacturing.
 As a bustling town well away from the concerns of metropolitan areas, Nevada is well-positioned for future growth as an economical and safe community to retire or raise a family.